 • I don't know what to make of the funny old men in the films other than comedic moments.
 Paul's grandfather is a lot more trouble than Mr. Chatterjee the film critic, but he seems to be kinder too.
 Both provide little moments for the stars to react against.
 They might be representations of the establishment and respectability that are fading in the face of pop celebrity?

 • The performed version of self.
 It seems to be fun and very natural to be the Beatles, consistent with the dominant tone across AHDN.
 But they're also shown changing into their famous velvet lapel suits, very different from what they've been wearing throughout the rest of the film.
-As much as I love their name in lights coming up at the end of their show, especially in contrast to the less blatant backdrops that appear earlier (specimen photos of beetles; stacked, rotated images of the boys with their arms outstretched), it's a little ominous when you think about it from our perch in history.
-They will never escape being Beatles, and it's a force that will burn out surprisingly quickly in comparison to some of their peers.
+As much as I love their name in lights coming up at the end of their show, especially in contrast to the more arty, less blatant backdrops that appear earlier (specimen photos of beetles; stacked, rotated images of the boys with their arms outstretched), it's a little ominous when you think about it from our perch in history.
+They will never escape being Beatles, and it's a force that will burn out surprisingly quickly in comparison to the careers of some of their peers.

 For Arindam, a hoarding for one of his films exists in a dreamscape he wants to flee.
 Does he not like who he is in the films or who he's become because of them, or perhaps he fears being locked forever into that kind of image?

 • As probably happens in lots of films about popular celebrities, there's brief discussion of whatever the larger, dominant market in that field is.
-In AHDN, there's the famous "How did you find America?" line, basically a throwaway moment that doesn't do justice to just how incredible the Beatles' invasion of America really was.
-In Nayak, of course it's a reference to Hindi films, made a little more poignant since Uttam Kumar actually did do Hindi films but not to any particular acclaim (and one of them, Chhoti si Mulaqat, was a flop that almost bankrupted him).
+In AHDN, there's the famous "How did you find America?" line, basically a throwaway moment that doesn't do justice to just how significant and incredible the Beatles' invasion of America really was.
+In Nayak, of course it's a reference to Hindi films, made a little more poignant since Uttam Kumar did do Hindi films but not to any particular acclaim (and one of them, Chhoti si Mulaqat, was a flop that almost bankrupted him).

 |Are these the same image that's framed on the wall in the screenshot above?|